manjur-97/manjur-97/README.md

 # Hi there, I'm Manjur Rahman 👋

 Welcome to my GitHub profile!
-I'm a passionate Software Developer with expertise in **PHP, Laravel, Vue.js, JavaScript**, and more.
+I'm a passionate Software Developer with expertise in **PHP, Laravel, React, Vue.js, JavaScript**, and more.
 I thrive on solving complex problems, building efficient solutions, and contributing to open-source projects.

 ---